 How can I get some advice?

-Call the national police Prevent advice line 0800 011 3764, in confidence, to share your concerns with our specially trained Prevent officers.
-The advice line is open 9:00am – 5:00pm every day.
+Call the ACT Early Support Line on 0800 011 3764, in confidence, to share your concerns with our specially trained officers.
+The Support Line is open 9:00am – 5:00pm every day.

 If you are deaf, hard of hearing or have a speech impairment, a police non-emergency number is available as a text phone service on 18001 101.